-The Board's commitment to the success of the Corporation and the alignment of their interests with those of Shareholders is reflected in the share ownership guidelines the Corporation has in place for its independent directors (the "Director Guidelines").
+The Board's commitment to the success of the Corporation and the alignment of their interests with those of Shareholders are reflected in the share ownership guidelines the Corporation has in place for its independent directors (the "Director Guidelines").
 First introduced in 2012, and most recently revised in 2020, the Director Guidelines require each independent director to own and maintain during such director's term on the Board, Shares, DSUs or unvested RSUs at least equal in value to three times (3X) such director's annual base cash and equity retainer (or a value of \$945,000 and \$600,000 for the Board Chair and other independent directors, respectively).
-Each independent director will be required to achieve the Director Guidelines within a five-year period from the effective date of the Director Guidelines in the case of existing directors and within five years of the director's election to the Board in the case of a new director.
+Each independent director will be required to achieve the Director Guidelines within five years from the effective date of the Director Guidelines in the case of existing directors and within five years of a director's election to the Board in the case of a new director.
 Compliance will be determined based on a valuation at the end of each calendar year.
-As at December 31, 2021, all independent directors meet or exceed the requirements of the Director Guidelines.

 Each independent director must retain all Shares owned by the director and must retain in Shares the after-tax proceeds received on the settlement of treasury-settled RSUs until the target ownership level is met.
-Provided that the target ownership level is maintained, independent directors may sell Shares.
+Provided that the target ownership level has been met and is maintained, independent directors may sell Shares.

-DIRECTOR SHARE OWNERSHIP GUIDELINES (3X BASE CASH PLUS EQUITY RETAINER)
+Director Share Ownership Guidelines (3x Base Cash Plus Equity Retainer)

 Chair \$945,000

 Member \$600,000